 The crestfallen Jedi Master has hidden away from the conflict because he fell victim to the hubris of his own legend, presuming the positive aspects of his family line could be passed on.
 Instead, his choices have only had wrought destruction and pain.
 Much like Skywalker is grappling with the failure of living up to his lionised image, The Last Jedi feels like it’s wrestling with its identity as a franchise as its central spiritual core is examined and found wanting.
 The end result is a cathartic and calm acceptance of the importance of the series’ mythical underpinnings for its cinematic and narrative future.

 Elsewhere, Johnson’s first venture into tent pole fare is impressive.
-The writer/director constructs action sequences with graceful flair.
+The writer/director constructs the action sequences with a graceful flair.
 The opening space battle deftly balances the external conflict with the insular tension of a pilot who attempts to retrieve a bomb release button in a Hitchcockian inspired Mission Impossible sequence.

 However, it’s the lightsaber battles where Johnson truly excels.
 In particular, the climactic duel has the dramatic heft of a Sergio Leone showdown with its persistent close-ups of eyes combined with it being a vivid demonstration of Yoda’s Jedi mantra from The Empire Strikes Back- “A Jedi uses the Force for knowledge and defence, never for attack.”